WSU-kduncan/ceg3120-cicd-T0mmyt0m/README-CI.md

 # Angular Container Deployment - CI Guide - Windows OS

-    Continuous Integration Project Overview
-        What is the goal of this project
-        What tools are used in this project and what are their roles Diagram of project
-        [If applicable] What is not working in this project Resources Section
-        Note: this can be at document top, scattered within document as resources were used, or placed at bottom Add resources used in the project by link.
-If generative AI was used, state which platform and what prompts were given.

-## Project goals
+## Project Goals

-The goal for this project is to create a GitHub repository that automatically syncs the repo to DockerHub using GitHub secrets to authenticate and GitHub Actions to Build and push the image to Docker.
+The goal of this project is to set up a GitHub repository that automatically builds and pushes a Docker image to DockerHub whenever changes are made.
+GitHub Actions handles the automation, and GitHub Secrets are used to authenticate to DockerHub repository.

+## Tools Used

+- Windows OS with WSL - (optional) if you like linux
+- Docker Desktop - for desktop experience GUI
+- GitHub Account - the point of the project
+- Docker Account - important part of the project
+- Lucidchart - for drawing diagrams

+## Whats not Working?

+If you visit `http://localhost:4200` It does not work

 # Part 1